Sup2point0/Assort/Yu-Gi-Oh!/archetypes/readme.md

 # Archetypes

-All the archetypes of custom cards I’ve cryzen.
-Favourites are **weighten**.
+All the archetypes of custom cards I’ve created.
+Especially developed pages are **weighten**.

 <br>